Gardening on Land You Don’t Own: What you need to know about best practices, risks and tactics

 NOTE: these tactics are useful only when the lot is owned by either a deceased or absentee landowner.

-Also called “squatter’s rights,” adverse possession enables ownership where an individual or group has gardened continuously for 21 years without concealing the garden, without permission from the owner, and to the exclusion of others.
+- Adverse Possession: Also called “squatter’s rights,” adverse possession enables ownership where an individual or group has gardened continuously for 21 years without concealing the garden, without permission from the owner, and to the exclusion of others.
 Adverse possession can be a complicated process, requiring a lawyer.
-While it is often less expensive than buying property, the process takes time and resources, and does not rid you of the burden of any debt or liens on the property after you gain title to it.
-See the Garden Justice Legal Initiative’s Acquiring Privately-Owned, Vacant Lots for Gardening: Adverse Possession, for more information.
+See our guide to adverse possession.

-Particularly if the property you wish to acquire is burdened with unpaid debt, sheriff’s sale is an ideal option for acquiring title without debts or liens attached.
+- Sheriff’s Sale: Particularly if the property you wish to acquire is burdened with unpaid debt, sheriff’s sale is an ideal option for acquiring title without debts or liens attached.
 Individuals can request that specific tax-delinquent properties be sent to sheriff’s sale.
-For more information, see the Garden Justice Legal Initiative’s Acquiring Privately-Owned, Vacant Lots for Gardening: Sheriff’s Sales.
+For more information, see our guide to sheriff’s sales.

 For city-owned, vacant land tenure